Case Western Reserve University School of Dental Medicine marks milestone with medical museum exhibit

 “Dentists have always been concerned about the community,” said Dittrick Chief Curator James Edmonson.
 “We might think this is something new, when in fact, it’s something old.”

-The Dittrick exhibition, which has been called “a befitting tribute” to the School of Dental Medicine by Dean Chance, also features some of the collection of Joseph Chester DDS (’85).
-It opened this month in the museum in conjunction with the 125th anniversary and homecoming events within the school and across campus Oct.
+The Dittrick exhibition, which has been called “a befitting tribute” to the School of Dental Medicine by Dean Chance, also features some of the collection of Joseph Chester (DEN ’85).
+It opened in October in the museum in conjunction with the 125th anniversary and homecoming events within the school and across campus Oct.
 5-8.

 The free exhibition in the Theodore Castele MD and Family Gallery runs through Dec.
 31.

 Real-time evidence of community caring isn’t hard to find, either.
-Today, the CWRU School of Dental Medicine’s Community Dentistry department delivers care to the community through such programs as:
+Today, the CWRU School of Dental Medicine’s Department of Community Dentistry delivers care to the community through such programs as:

 - Healthy Smiles: A home dentistry collaborative with University Hospitals Rainbow Babies & Children’s Hospital and The Centers for Families and Children, a social-services agency in Cleveland.
 The mobile program has reached 250 families each summer since 2015, mostly children enrolled in Head Start programs who cannot make it to on-site care.
 That initial program began in 2007 and has brought dental care to more than 35,000 children, officials said.